craigmcmeechan/tad-electron-claude/docs/development-environment-planning/README.md

 - **25% improvement** in development velocity
 - **Seamless cross-platform development** experience
 - **Enhanced team collaboration** through shared workspaces
+- **Optimal Electron development workflow** balancing productivity and testing requirements

-The enhanced monorepo approach will provide the foundation needed to successfully migrate TAD to Electron while establishing a world-class development environment that supports the project's long-term growth and success.
+The enhanced monorepo approach with hybrid Electron development will provide the foundation needed to successfully migrate TAD to Electron while establishing a world-class development environment that properly handles the unique requirements of GUI application development.